 Part III students take lecture courses, consisting either of 24 lectures (for a 3-unit course) or of 16 lectures (for a 2-unit course).
 Each course takes place in one of the three terms (Michaelmas, Lent, Easter).
 Examinations for all courses normally take place in the second half of the Easter term.
-Each student may take up to 19 units of courses for examination.
-Students may also submit an essay for examination credit.
-This counts as 3 units and is in place of a 3-unit lecture course (see Section 9 - Examinations and Assessment and Section 10 - Essays for further information).
+Each student may take up to 16 units of lecture courses for examination.
+They may also submit an essay for examination credit which counts as 3 units, the same as a 24-lecture course.
+See Section 9 - Examinations and Assessment and Section 10 - Essays for further information.

 Lectures are given over an eight-week period in each of the Michaelmas and Lent terms and over a four-week period in the Easter term.
-Lectures are usually timetabled in the mornings for every day except Sunday (including Saturday), starting at 9.00 am on Thursday 5th October.
+Lectures are usually timetabled in the mornings for every day except Sunday (including Saturday), starting at 9.00 am on Thursday 10th October.
 The lecture timetable is published online.